LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Elasticsearch creates a new index(produce_v2) with the latest mapping.
 ![image](https://user-images.githubusercontent.com/60980933/121725821-fb093a80-caa6-11eb-8e76-aa84704fb951.png)

-If you check the mapping, you will see that the botanical_name field has been typed as text.
+If you check the mapping, you will see that the filed "botanical_name" has been typed as text.

 **View the mapping of produce_v2:**
 ```